lmittmann/flashbots/README.md

 )
 ```

-Note that the Flashbots relay does not support batch requests.
-Thus, sending
+> ⚠ The Flashbots relay does not support batch requests.
+Thus, sending more than
-more than one request in `Client.Call` will result in a server error.
+one call in `Client.Call` will result in a server error.

 ## RPC Methods